In-Context Algorithm Emulation in Fixed-Weight Transformers: Prompt-Programmable In-Context Algorithm Emulation

-\cref{thm:attn_sim_attn} forms the basis for the following \cref{thm:attn_sim_stats_methods} by showing that an attention mechanism approximates attention in-context when the weights of the target attention head are embedded in the input prompt.
-We extend the formulation by replacing the embedded attention weights with the weights of an arbitrary statistical algorithm we aim to emulate.
-This substitution applies the same principles to enable the attention network to emulate the behavior of diverse statistical models within the in-context learning framework.
+\cref{thm:attn_sim_attn} shows that a frozen attention module approximates a target attention head by embedding the head’s weights into its input prompt.
+We now leverage this idea to emulate a broader class of algorithms.
+In essence, we replace the embedded target attention weights with the parameters of an arbitrary statistical method that we aim to emulate.
+By the same principle, the fixed attention module then mimics the behavior of diverse statistical models within the in-context learning framework.

-\begin{corollary}[In-Context Emulation of Statistical Methods] Let $\calA$ denote the set of all the in-context algorithms that a single-layer attention is able to approximate.
-For an $a\in \calA$ (that is, a specific algorithm), let $W_K^a,W_Q^a,W_V^a$ denote the weights of the attention that implements this algorithm.
-For any $\epsilon>0$ and any finite set $\calA_0 \in \calA$, there exists a $2$-layer attention $\Attn \circ \Attn_m$ such that:
+\begin{corollary}[In-Context Emulation of Statistical Methods] Let $\mathcal{A}$ be the set of all algorithms implementable by a single-layer attention network in-context.
+For any finite collection of algorithms $\{a_1, a_2, \dots, a_k\}:= \calA_0 \subseteq \mathcal{A}$, there exists a two-layer attention network (a single-head layer $\Attn_s$ composed with a multi-head layer $\Attn_m$) such that for each $a\in \calA_0$ in the collection

 where $W^a$ is the $W$ defined as \cref{def:input_attn} using $W_K^a,W_Q^a,W_V^a$. \end{corollary}

 \begin{proof} See \cref{proof:thm:attn_sim_stats_methods} for detailed proof. \end{proof}